CogSciUOS/asparagus/docs/manual_how_to_label.md

 # Manual: how to use the label app & label correctly

 This manual presupposes that you get the label app running.
-If you don't intent to download all preprocessed images to your own device, you should also make sure to run it externally on the university servers.
+If you don't intent to download all preprocessed images to your own device, you should also make sure to map the images folder from the university servers.

 ## General explanation of the app
 - the app shows all three images of one asparagus piece, the pictures are preprocessed